cobbzilla/yuebing/README.md

     # Use the 'yuebing' command from the git repo
     ./yuebing

-    # Or, since you have the source, run any of the yarn scripts
+    # Or, since you have the source, run any of the `yarn` scripts
-    yarn docker-run-dev    # Fastest build & startup, dev docker image yarn docker-run        # Faster at runtime, production docker image
+    yarn docker-run-dev    # Fastest build & startup, dev docker image yarn docker-run        # Faster at runtime, production docker image yarn dev               # Run yuebing locally in dev mode yarn build             # Build yuebing locally for production mode yarn start             # Start yuebing locally in production mode

 See the [developer docs](https://github.com/cobbzilla/yuebing/blob/master/docs/developer.md) for more info